xunuoi/node-bigpipe/README.md

     let bigpipe = new Bigpipe('thinkBP', http.req, http.res, this)

     // `start` method use default ThinkJS template path: index.html

-    // other API usage is same with this bigpipe.start() // or bigpipe.sart('xxx')
+    // Or bigpipe.sart('xxx') to specific some html template file bigpipe.start()
     .pipe([
-        tagPipe,
-        testPipe
+        tagPagelet,
+        articlePagelet

-        // other ...
+        // other pagelet...
     ])
     .end()
+    // Other APIs keep same with above usage.

   }
 }